aksommerville/fullmoon4/README.md

 - - - [x] It's not the new programs, it's some kind of leak -- in real play, CPU usage climbs steady
 - - - [x] CONFIRMED: ctl3 programs are leaking, but not all of them.
 Travel between forest and village, the village's ctl3 program leaks.
 - - - - ...because ctl3 is leaking voices.
 They never disappear. ...seems to be pfm at fault.
+- - [x] Not hearing the kill-werewolf sound.
+Is it dropping all PCMs when we stop the song?
 - [ ] Info site downloads: Emphasize most recent version and inferred platform. (sorting isn't enough).
 - - Maybe hide old versions?
 Just a UI thing, you click and they appear.
 - [ ] Art and music for info site.